 Clinical Social Worker

-Social Work Guide says that clinical social workers are “the largest group of professionally trained mental health providers in the US, providing over half of all counseling and therapy services.”
+According to a survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), clinical social workers are one of the largest groups of behavioral health providers in the nation.
+For every 100,000 people, there are 62 clinical social workers.
+In comparison, for the same number of citizens, there are just over 2 adolescent psychiatrists.
 Their role is to diagnose and treat mental illness, to provide counseling and to collaborate with other mental health professionals to develop treatment plans and carry them out.

 The Occupational Outlook does not report specific salary and growth figures for clinical social workers.
-However, the “Social Workers, All Other” category is expected to grow 6 percent by 2024, and the average wage in 2015 was $23.85 per hour.
+However, the “Social Workers, All Other” category is expected to grow 6 percent by 2024.

 Child and Family Social Worker